-We have a 51% interest in a joint venture in India that generates net sales in that country.
-Under the joint venture agreement, the joint venture partners contribute capital in proportion to their respective ownership interests.
-The joint venture is included in our consolidated financial statements.
+We have a 51% interest in Skechers South Asia Private Limited and a 49% interest in Skechers Retail India Private Limited, which are both joint ventures, that generate net sales in India.
+Under the joint venture agreements, the joint venture partners contribute capital in proportion to their respective ownership interests.
+Our retail stores are in key locations in Mumbai, New Delhi, and Pune.
+These joint ventures are included in our consolidated financial statements.

-Distributors and Licensees
+• Distributors and Licensees

-Where we do not sell directly through our international subsidiaries and joint ventures, our footwear is distributed through an extensive network of more than 30 distributors who sell our products to department, athletic and specialty stores in more than 100 countries around the world.
-As of December 31, 2013, we also had agreements with 22 of these distributors and seven licensees regarding 312 distributor-owned or licensed Skechers retail stores and 28 licensee-owned Skechers retail stores that are open in 48 countries.
+Where we do not sell directly through our international subsidiaries and joint ventures, our footwear is distributed through an extensive network of more than 30 distributors who sell our products to department, athletic and specialty stores in more than 160 countries around the world.
+As of December 31, 2014, we also had agreements with 23 of these distributors and 15 licensees regarding 374 distributor-owned or -licensed Skechers retail stores and 118 licensee-owned Skechers retail stores, respectively, that are open in over 60 countries.
 Our distributors and licensees own and operate the following retail stores: